marcoreps/ADRmu/README.md

 ### Output Protection

 Output can be shorted indefinitely with battery life derating.
-Output protected against ESD.
+Output protected against ESD and input up to 60V.

 ### Temperature Range (°C)